MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

-While working at the California Dept. of Technology, we needed a high-performance web content management system.
-Initially, we tried SiteCore, but it was too expensive.
-Then we switched to WordPress, but it had security and performance issues that raised concerns.
+The late 2010's the California Dept. of Technology was using SiteCore as its web content management system.
+The effort became to expensive and complex to continue.
+The department then turned to WordPress.
+Security and performance issues where a challenge.
+Mitigation involved making modifications to WordPress, installing numereous plugins, adding extra infrastructure and a new level of complexity.

 In 2019, we were forced to act quickly when department staff were asked to launch a website overnight to support wildfire response efforts.
-We did not feel comfortable using WordPress for a website like that.

-By the fall of 2019, we realized the need for a new solution, leading to the development of Cosmos.

-We decided to take lessons learned to come up with a CMS that met our needs.
-Our design goals included:

-* Higher, better security.
+It would need to support tens of thousands, if not more simultaneous users.
+It could not fail, and we did not feel comfortable using WordPress.

+What was built was a static website with a CDN front-end.
+It was very fast, reliable, and it was a success.

+We realized that we needed a new content management system that would perform every bit as well as a static website.
+And, we wanted it to be very easy to use.

+To be more specific, our design goals included the following:

-* High performance under load.
+* High performance under load, perform as well as the static website.
-* Easy to use for administrators and content editors.
+* Make it easy for non-technical staff to contribute content.
 * Low cost to administer and operate.
-* Content tools as good as what WordPress offers.

 Meeting these objectives meant taking a fresh look at CMS architecture.
 The design settled on a "decoupled" approach where content management is separated from content presentation.
 This greatly improves website performance and security posture.